 However, being enthusiastic about cycling and bikes won’t turn your bike shop into a success story.
 While knowing about cycling and bike models is crucial to running a bike shop, it’s equally important to understand the know-how of running a business.
-Not just any business, a bike business in the age of ecommerce retailing.
+Not just any business, but a bike business in the age of ecommerce retailing.

 Some Facts about Bike Shop Business in General

-Biking has become popular once more and is actually quite hip as commuters seek more eco-friendly and less costly ways to travel.
+Biking has become popular once more and is quite hip as commuters seek more eco-friendly and less costly ways to travel.
 Cities, in particular, are investing in getting people to cycle to work to reduce traffic congestion and carbon emissions.
 This, of course, means more business for bike shops, right?

-Well, don’t conflate the profit potential of bike business in general with the profit potential of your independent bike shop.
+Well, don’t conflate the profit potential of the bike business in general with the profit potential of your independent bike shop.
 People are buying and renting bicycles with renewed interest for sure.

 However, this demand has not translated well as big business for independent bike shops.
 Smaller bike shops are facing major challenges mainly because of online shopping.